This topic contains information on the following:

 The obligor's work state treats the order as a contested order and immediately proceeds to resolve the matter through a hearing or other appropriate remedy in that state.

-If North Carolina is the initiating state, local CSS must contact the obligor and attempt to resolve the matter informally.
+If NC is the initiating state, local CSS must contact the obligor and attempt to resolve the matter informally.
 If the matter cannot be resolved, the withholding should be terminated, and a request made to the work state for registration and enforcement of the order.

 UIFSA does not provide a means for an employer to contest a direct income withholding action.
 If the withholding order that is entered by a tribunal sets a support amount, specifies to whom payments are to be made, and is signed by a judge or hearing officer, the employer is required to begin distributing funds.